Acrobat Ants Identification Guide

 +

-Winged acrobat ants are reproductive members of the colony (alates) that emerge during mating season, typically mid-summer through early fall.
-Seeing them indoors suggests a mature colony nearby - possibly inside your walls.
-Professional inspection can locate and eliminate the nest.
+Winged acrobat ants are the breeding members of the colony.
+They come out during mating season, usually mid-summer through early fall.
+Seeing them inside means a mature colony is nearby, maybe in your walls.
+A professional can find and remove the nest.

 Can I treat acrobat ants myself?